Faculty Recital - Allegheny College

 Coffee, community, and connection!
 Meadville Public Library’s weekly coffee hour offers a chance to sip, chat, and discover all the wonderful things our community has to offer.
 Plus, meet representatives from local organizations doing great work in our area.

-If you knit, do macrame, weave - or anything in the crafts ballpark - join us every month for a casual opportunity to meet other crafters, learn new skills, and share tips and patterns!
-All experience levels welcome.
-We will be meeting in the second floor community space.
+Join us every month for a casual opportunity to meet other crafters, learn new skills, and share tips and patterns!
+All experience levels are welcome.

 Visit with therapy dogs every week!
 These adorable companions offer more than just furry friendship; they're experts at reducing stress and anxiety.
 Hang out in the Library’s Community Space and pet a pup while you’re at it.